rajan-chari/yara-playground/docs/installation/verification.md

 # Installation Verification Guide

-This guide provides comprehensive verification procedures for your ROS Noetic, Gazebo, and Miniconda installation.
+This guide provides comprehensive verification procedures for your Yara_OVE installation, ensuring ROS Noetic, Gazebo, and Miniconda are ready for experimentation.

 ## Quick Verification